 Mao is the third major strategic theorist examined at the beginning of the Strategy and War Course.
 He is the premier strategist for weaker states and non-state actors.
-His writings drew on other great works on strategy and politics, including those of Clausewitz and Sun Tzu.
+His writings draw on other great works on strategy and politics, including those of Clausewitz and Sun Tzu.
 Indeed, Mao's work represents an important synthesis between On War and The Art of War.
-In On Protracted War, Mao develops a strategy for how a non-state actor can gradually build organizational strength to mobilize armed strength and defeat more powerful state adversaries.
-Asymmetric strategies employing irregular warfare-such as terrorism, insurgency, and information operations-loom large in Mao's writings.
+In "On Protracted War," Mao develops a strategy for how a non-state actor can gradually build organizational strength to mobilize armed strength and defeat more powerful state adversaries.
+Asymmetric strategies employing irregular warfare-such as terrorism, insurgency, and information operations-loom large in Mao's writings, as does the possibility of relying on marginalized populations-in Mao's case the peasantry-as a path to victory.